 The Reciprocity Ring is a dynamic group exercise that applies the “pay-it-forward” principle to your team or group while creating and cementing high-quality connections.

 People who use the Reciprocity Ring get the information they need and solve real problems, both personal and professional.
-Moreover, the Reciprocity Ring energizes a group, creating strong relationships that help individuals and organizations.
+Moreover, it energizes a group, creating strong relationships that help individuals and organizations.

 Proven and reliable, the Reciprocity Ring is also simple, systematic, and scalable.
 It can be used with groups ranging from 12 to 500.
-To date, nearly 100,000 people have used the Reciprocity Ring, including executives, managers, and professionals in many different types of companies, industries, and locations around the world.
+To date, nearly 100,000 people have used this powerful exercise, including executives, managers, and professionals in many different types of companies, industries, and locations around the world.

 The Reciprocity Ring does not deal in hypotheticals — its performance is backed up with hard data from real-world experience.
-We record and track the results of the Ring.
-Our evidence shows that during the Reciprocity Ring experience:
+We record and track the results of the Ring:

-- The monetary values of benefits achieved typically exceeds $150,000
+- Monetary values of benefits achieved typically exceeds $150,000

-- The time saved by participants typically exceeds 1,600 hours.
+- Time saved by participants typically exceeds 1,600 hours.

-- The Reciprocity Ring builds community, strengthening the network of relationships among participants.
+- The exercise builds community, strengthening the network of relationships among participants.